 The above entries are recorded following revenue recognition.
 Revenue recognition concept states that the revenue should be recognized when the goods are delivered or services are rendered and there is certainty of realization of payment.
 Therefore any unearned income should not be recognized as revenue and should be treated as a liability until the mentioned conditions are fulfilled.

 This has been a guide to Unearned Revenue Journal Entry.
-Here we discuss what is Unearned Revenue and how to record journal entries of unearned revenue with examples.
+Here we discuss what is Unearned Revenue and how to record journal entries of unearned revenue.
 You can learn more about accounting from the following articles –